shakeelsubratty/Axis-Group-Project/README.md

  * Analysis of questions
  * Workshop QoL features (ability for facilitator to delete ideas, ability for everyone to view all ideas after the workshop is closed, etc.)
  * Real-time analysis using typing speed, tab focus, amount of text deleted etc.
+ * Real-time translation of languages for display and analysis